jmabuin/academic-kickstart/content/authors/admin/_index.md

 My name is José Manuel Abuín Mosquera (Rianxo, 1982).
 I am a software developer, computer engineer and researcher.
 Nowadays I work as Scientific Software Developer at Mestrelab Research S.L. and Bruker Daltonics SPR.

-My main research interests are focused on the application of high performance computing and parallel programming to solve scientific problems, mainly in genomics and chemistry.
+My main research interests are focused on the application of High Performance Computing and parallel programming to solve scientific problems, mainly in genomics and chemistry.